Control strategies for magnetized plasma: a polar coordinates framework

 with $\Omega = \Omega_r \times \Omega_v$, and where $\mathcal{D}(\cdot)$ aims at enforcing a specific configuration of the distribution function and of its moments, that is

 with $\alpha_\ell,\beta_\ell \geq 0$ weighting parameters for $\ell = \{\text{x},\text{v}\}$, and

 The first equation in \eqref{eq:m_sigma} is designed to enforce a desired configuration of the distribution function corresponding to a prescribed target $\hat{\psi}_\ell$.
 The second equation minimizes the distance from the average value $m(f,\psi_\ell)$ both in space as well as in velocity space around the target.
+In this simplified framework, the goal is to prevent the mass from reaching the upper and lower boundaries of the domain, aiming instead for a particle configuration concentrated near the center with minimal variance.

 In the following Sections, we will present an overview on the different control problems introduced in \cite{albi2025instantaneous,albi2025robust}, reformulated in polar coordinates.